This is me.Not a highlight reel.

 Growth, Music, Diagnosis, Life Balance

 In 2022 music re-entered my life in a profound way — a way to give shape to emotions I could not always put into words.
 That same year I received a diagnosis that made everything click: AuDHD.
 It gave me language for lifelong struggles and permission to approach life differently.
 Van and I welcomed our second daughter and our family of four is thriving.
 Life is loud, messy, beautiful, and full of love.
-Sober, creative, loving hard, living fully, and helping top-tier lawyers find their place in a world that often forgets the human side.
+Present, creative, loving hard, living fully, and helping top-tier lawyers find their place in a world that often forgets the human side.

 11 years.
 No alcohol.
 One day at a time.